BennyZhang-Canviz/BasicSSO/Ruby/README.md

 23. Delete the file named **Gemfile.lock** in the root folder of **basicsso**.

+24. Open a terminal, navigate to **basicsso** directory again.

-24. Type the following command to set ClientId and ClientSecret and run
+25. Type the following command to set ClientId and ClientSecret and run

     ```rails
     export ClientId=INSERT YOUR CLIENT ID HERE